-As the venom enters circulation, it activates the immune and neurological systems — leading to “flu-like” symptoms and activation of the “fight or flight” response.
+As the venom enters circulation, it activates the immune and neurological systems — leading to “flu-like” symptoms and the “fight or flight” response.

 But these effects aren’t all negative — kambo is considered a powerful medicine.
 It’s used to treat conditions ranging from chronic pain, anxiety, inflammatory disorders, and more.